jmacattack22/DadXO/README.md

 # DadXO

 Procedural World Generation, Monster Rancher Style Training and Tournaments.
 Hundreds of other Trainers rising and falling through the ranks.
+Each trainer controlling one Fighter at a time, training them week to week to compete in exhibitions and regional tournaments.
+If they win a regional tournament they move up a rank and more tournaments are available.